Leather industry in Bangladesh: Education

 The Institute of Leather Engineering & Technology is an educational institution at Hazaribagh, Dhaka, Bangladesh that provides education related to making leather, leather products and footwear.
 The institute offers graduate courses through the University of Dhaka.
 It is an institute of University of Dhaka where admission is given through the admission test of A unit.
 It was the only educational institution of its kind in the country before Khulna University of Engineering & Technology introduced Leather Engineering Department for honours.

-Khulna University of Engineering & Technology is the another university which offers degree in Leather Engineering.
-The department of Leather Engineering started its journey form 2010 and till now 4 batches successfully completed their graduation.
+Khulna University of Engineering & Technology is another university which offers degree in Leather Engineering.
+The department of Leather Engineering started its journey 2010.

 Opportunities and challenges

 Leather is a unique commodity that links grassroots villages with high societies and traditional practices with emerging technologies.
 For many developing countries, leather and leather manufacturers constitute an indispensable and dependable source for export trade and foreign exchange earnings.
 For Bangladesh, leather is a high priority industrial sector and footwear exports, an extreme focus area.
 Bangladesh has, just few decades since Independence, made significant gains from the leather trade, progressing from the status of an exporter of 90% plus raw hides and skins to that of an exporter and predominantly leather product manufacturer.
 However, there is little systematic research into this sector.
 This study is trying to address the research gap by seeking to understand the current status, problems and prospect of leather industry in Bangladesh.

 It is notable that China, the world's largest footwear manufacturer, is now withdrawing from the global leather goods market.
 And Bangladesh is ready with huge potentials to attract foreign investments in the sector.
 According to a report, China's annual leather footwear production had dropped by 5.29 per cent in 2012 and 7.45 per cent in 2013.
 While asked about the reasons for China's focus shift, Bangladesh Footwear and Footwear Accessories Association (BFFAA) said labour cost in China has gone up.
 In consequence the Bangladeshi manufacturers are seeing brighter prospects for the leather sector after the readymade garment industry because of a policy shift in China, the world's largest economy.

 Country's leather industry is facing a number of problems.
 The tanneries of Hazaribagh area in the capital have not been fully shifted to Savar where favourable conditions have been created as per the criteria set by most buyers.
 Technical know-how of the workers needs to be developed to cope up with new challenges in this industry.